zliu-math/zliu-math.github.io/_projects/PosSecSmoothS7.md

   checksum: /assets/verification/PosSecSmoothS7/v12/verification_package_v12.zip.sha256
 ---

-**Yang-Hui He · Ziran Liu · Shing-Tung Yau**
+**Yang-Hui He (Royal Institution, LIMS, University of Oxford)· Ziran Liu (SIMIS)· Shing-Tung Yau (Tsinghua University)**
-Computational companion to the submitted **v12 manuscript**.
+Computational companion to the **manuscript**.
 Reference run: **25 September 2026**, using **SageMath 10.9**.

 [Downloads](#downloads) · [What was checked](#what-was-checked) · [Verification scope](#verification-scope) · [Reproduce the results](#reproduce-the-results)

 The paper's main assertion is that every smooth homotopy seven-sphere admits a smooth Riemannian metric with strictly positive sectional curvature at every point and on every tangent two-plane.
 Its construction is intended to cover all **28 oriented diffeomorphism classes**.

-This companion makes the computational parts of that argument inspectable: it provides executed calculations, exact certificates, raw results, and explanations of how those calculations support the paper.
-It is **not an end-to-end formal machine proof** of the main theorem.
+This companion makes the computational parts of that argument inspectable: it provides executed calculations, exact certificates, results, and explanations of how those calculations support the paper.
+It is **not an end-to-end formal machine proof** of the main theorem, it is a **computer-assisted verification (by SageMath) of the proof**.

 ## Recorded result